trek-view/basecamp/_posts/2021-07-23-getting-started-with-kartaview.md

 **Formerly named OpenStreetView and then OpenStreetCam, KartaView is a completely open-source street-level image platform.**

-I've recently begun exploring the possibility of adding an integration with [KartaView](https://kartaview.org/) to the [Map the Paths Uploader](https://www.mapthepaths.com/uploader).
+I've recently begun exploring the possibility of adding an integration with [KartaView](https://kartaview.org/) to our software.

 KartaView was founded in 2009 as OpenStreetView.
 In 2016, [TeleNav](https://www.telenav.com/) took over the openstreetview.org domain and started its own service under the name.
 The service was renamed to OpenStreetCam after an intervention by an unnamed trademark holder (probably Google).